SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 The ``convention`` attribute always appears with one of the attribute arguments below.

-* The ``swift`` argument is used to indicate a Swift function reference.
+* The ``swift`` argument indicates a Swift function reference.
   This is the standard calling convention for function values in Swift.
-* The ``block`` argument is used to indicate an Objective-C compatible block reference.
+* The ``block`` argument indicates an Objective-C compatible block reference.
   The function value is represented as a reference to the block object, which is an ``id``-compatible Objective-C object that embeds its invocation function within the object.
   The invocation function uses the C calling convention.
-* The ``c`` argument is used to indicate a C function reference.
+* The ``c`` argument indicates a C function reference.
   The function value carries no context and uses the C calling convention.

+In many cases,
+functions are implicitly converted between calling conventions, which lets you use a function with one calling convention in a setting where a different calling convention is needed.
+The supported conversions are as follows:

+- A nongeneric global function can be used as a function with the C function calling convention.

+- A local function or a closure that doesn't capture any local variables can be used as a function with the C function calling convention.

-A function with C function calling conventions can be used as a function with Objective-C block calling conventions, and a function with Objective-C block calling conventions can be used as a function with Swift function calling conventions.
+- A function with the Objective-C block calling convention can be used as a function with the Swift function calling convention, and a function with the Swift function calling convention can be used a function with the Objective-C block calling convention.

-However, only nongeneric global functions, and local functions or closures that don't capture any local variables, can be used as a function with C function calling conventions.
+- A function with the C function calling convention can be used as a function with the Objective-C block calling convention, or as a function with the Swift function calling convention.

+..
+If I have this row's thing, can I convert it to the thing in each column?

+            Swift    Obj-C       C
+   Swift    -        Yes         Yes*
+   Obj-C    Yes      -           ?
+   C        Yes      Yes         -

+  * Nongeneric global functions, and local functions/closures that don't capture anything

 .. _Attributes_escaping: